-Occasionally, it is well, in order to know definitely the relative amount of air and gasolene in the pressure tanks, to draw all the gasolene out through valve D and start anew, as described above.
-In doing this, it is sometimes necessary to pump in air to drive out all the gasolene.
-If the car is to stand for some time with pilot burning close the pressure retaining valve.
+Occasionally, it is well, in order to know definitely out, better start when the pressur the relative amount of air and gasolene in the pressure pounds.
+By so doing, there is tanks, to draw all the gasolene out through valve $\mathcal D$ and engine, should there happen to be start anew, as described above.
+In doing this, it is some- is less severe on the superheaters.

+times necessary to pump in air to drive out all the gasolene.
+If the car is to stand for some time with plito burning, close the pressure retaining valve.
 This prevents the gasolene from going back through the valves and automatic.
 Be sure to open again on starting.